xt-com/xt-api/_third_party_document/signSteps.md

       signature=org.apache.commons.codec.digest.HmacUtils.hmacSha256Hex(secretkey, sign);

-      Put the generated signature in the request header, with xt-validate-signature as the key and singature as the value.
+      Put the generated signature in the request header, with validate-signature as the key and singature as the value.

 left_code_blocks:
 - code_block: